bentoml/BentoML/README.md

 ## Getting Started

-BentoML does not change your training workflow.
-Let's train a simple scikit-learn model as example:
+Let's get started with a simple scikit-learn model as example:

 ```python
 from sklearn import svm